pypfilt.plot#

 • height – The figure height in inches.

-• **kwargs – Extra arguments for savefig; the defaults are transparent=True and bbox_inches='tight'.
+• **kwargs – Extra arguments for savefig; the defaults are transparent=False and bbox_inches='tight'.

 Faceted plots similar to those produced by ggplot2’s facet_wrap().